 We operate a cashless catering service, whereby money is placed on a student's account and payment for food is via a fingerprinting system.
-As it is more secure, we would prefer parents/carers top up online using School Gateway rather than students bringing cash into College.
+Parents/carers should top up their child's account online using School Gateway.
 Details of this are included in this booklet (section entitled "Keeping in Touch").
-However, students can add cash onto their accounts using the machines in our Student Services area.